tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 path1: /publishingapis.html
 ---

-Most of the docs-as-code solutions use lightweight Markup syntax, often Markdown.
+Most of the docs-as-code solutions use lightweight markup syntax, often Markdown.
 So let's learn a bit more about Markdown.
 Markdown is a shorthand syntax for HTML.
 Instead of using `ul` and `li` tags, for example, you just use asterisks (`*`).
 Instead of using `h2` tags, you use hashes (`##`).
 There's a Markdown tag for most of the common HTML elements, but not all of them.

 {% if site.format == "web" %}
 * TOC